void

 Some months after the disaster at Martinique an article was printed in the very Národní politika where Zenger's theories were linked to the mentioned eruption.
 The article quotes the newspaper L'Opinion from Martinique, but also other French newspapers wrote about Zenger and his theories.

 Many years earlier Zenger had investigated the connection between solar activity and its effect on the earth.
 He coined the term "sun climate" and was an international capacity within this research.
-For instance he provided some statistic that indicate a link between low sun spot activity and seismic events on earth, and it may well be that Švejk had noticed this.
+For instance he provided some statistics that indicate a link between high sunspot activity and seismic events on earth, and it may well be that Švejk had noticed this.

 Quote(s) from the novel